#Hamilton Creator Lin-Manuel Miranda Has Created His Love Letter To #PuertoRico

 Hamilton creator Lin-Manuel Miranda is hoping to make a serious dent with his single that celebrates his ancestral homeland of Puerto Rico.
 Miranda has shared teasers of the taping which he is eager to share with the world.
 He is now asking Twitter followers to help him think of a hashtag for the Puerto Rico single.

 “We need a hashtag for this tune while we make it but I don’t want to tell you the song’s title yet.
+Ideas?”

 Are you excited to hear Hamilton creator Lin Manuel Miranda’s love letter to Puerto Rico?